ndsev/zserio/doc/ZserioLanguageOverview.md

 ### String Type

 A String type is denoted by `string`.
-It is represented by a length field (stored as a `varsize`) followed by a sequence of bytes (8 bits) in UTF-8 encoding.
+It is represented by a length field followed by a sequence of bytes in UTF-8 encoding.
 The string type allows a reader to skip the byte sequence since its length is known upfront.

 **Example**
 ```